Turnstyle (band): Biography

-Turnstyle are an Australian indie-rock band formed in 1995 by Adem Kerimovski (aka Adem K) and Paul Fanning.
+Turnstyle are an Australian indie-rock band formed in 1995 by Adem Kerimofski (aka Adem K) and Paul Fanning.
 Fanning is related to actor Jackie Coogan, Uncle Fester from The Addams Family.
 The other members being Todd Griffiths and Dean Davies.
-They broke up in 2002 and reunited in 2010.
+The band went on indefinite hiatus in 2002 and reconvened in 2010.
 By 1997 their second release took them from obscurity to the band of choice on line-ups and supports in mere months.
 In 1998, to support their EP "Seasides", they embarked on their first Australian tour and featured on ABC Television's 'Recovery'.
-A change in drummer reinvigorating the band, writing 30 songs in 6 months.
+A change in drummer in mid-1998 reinvigorating the band, writing 30 songs in 6 months.
 They recorded their debut album Turnstyle Country in 1998/99 as a self-funded, unsigned band, eventually signing to Spunk!
 Records after being turned down by Sony for being too weird.
-The first single "Spray Water On The Stereo" gained monumental airplay and TV coverage, Reaching 16 on the ARIA alternative charts.
-The band toured throughout the year, joining Trans Am on tour and playing the Glenworth Valley Weekender.
+The first single "Spray Water On The Stereo" gained airplay and TV coverage, reaching 16 on the ARIA charts and number 7 on its independent counterpart chart.
+The band toured throughout the year, joining Trans Am on tour and playing the Glenworth Valley Weekender with The Foo Fighters, The Avalanches and The Offspring.
 Over the next two years, shows included a tour with Guided By Voices and supporting their heroes Yo La Tengo.
-In 1999 their song, 'Spray Water on the Stereo' was featured on the hottest 100 as number 94.
+In 1999 their song, 'Spray Water on the Stereo' was featured on the Triple J Hottest 100 as number 94.

 Spent musically, in the face of a changing industry and personal circumstances, the band managed one more album, Turnstyle Corporation in 2001 shortly before announcing a break from live performance and recording.
-Two sold-out shows heralded what became an 8-year break.
-The band reunited in 2010, then again in 2013 as a permanent reunion.
+Two sold-out shows heralded what became an 8-year hiatus.
+The band reunited in 2010, then permanently in 2013.
 They released the album Time Equals Function in 2015, mixed and mastered in London by Andy Ramsay of Stereolab.
 In 2018 Turnstyle released Happy Factories, a crisp record that eschewed pedestrian themes for more contemplative subject matter.
 The album features vocals by Pavement's Bob Nastanovich on one song.

 In 2020 the band prepared a compilation of their Casiotone-heavy material as a musical companion to their inclusion in the Western Australian Museum Boola Bardip for their innovative creative process.
 They are represented by a replica of their late 90s stage set up featuring 3 keyboards attached to an ironing board.
 The compilation "Key Note Speaker" was released by Valve Records, home to Regurgitator, Shonen Knife and others.
 During this time and amidst the COVID-19 pandemic in Western Australia, the band began recording a new album, releasing two singles "We Ran with the Pack" in 2021 and "Plain & Simple" in 2023.

-The album has yet to find release.
+In June 2023, the band announced the title of their new album as "Citizens' Handbook”.
+The band released the album "Citizens' Handbook in September 2023.
+This was followed by two music videos, one of which was filmed at night in a deserted location.
+The band and crew narrowly escaped an attempted assault by a man wielding a chain.